Xunnamius/strongbox-switchcrypt/USECASES.md

   Embedded Variable Voltage DC/DC Converter`
 - Batina et al. `Energy, performance, area versus security trade-offs for stream ciphers`

-### Progress

-- Implementation exists based on the mirrored swap strategy
-- An implementation based on forward and aggressive swap strategies is theorized
-- Current results
-    - Read operations to non-VSR regions match StrongBox baseline performance
-    - Write operations to non-VSR regions match StrongBox baseline performance
-    - Read operations to VSR regions match StrongBox baseline performance when using an equivalent cipher
-    - Write operations to VSR regions match StrongBox baseline performance when using an equivalent cipher
-    - Whole file I/O is slower than or equal to baseline StrongBox whole file I/O
-        - This depends on the proportion of VSR-protected data in a file compared to non-VSR data

 ## Balancing Security Goals and the Current Energy Budget